justinmeiners/lc3-vm/README.md

 A VM for emulating the [LC3 computer](https://en.wikipedia.org/wiki/LC-3).
 Ideally, it will run any LC-3 assembly program.

-There is both a C and a C++ version with their own implementation strategies:

-**C** - This version focusess on readablity.
-If you want to learn how the LC-3 works this is the one to use.

-**CPP** - The goal of this one is minimalism.
-It uses a unique technique to generate instructions at compile time.
-This method is thanks to [Bisqwit](https://github.com/bisqwit) and his [video](https://www.youtube.com/watch?v=QIUVSD3yqqE) on NES emulation.

 ## Other Links

 My game [LC3 Rogue](https://github.com/justinmeiners/lc3-rogue)